 Scale of the scheme.

-According to investigations, honeypot tokens were pushed through channels associated with him in more than a hundred Telegram channels: BTC Phantom, Crypto Gems Hunter, Roman Pifagorov | PIFAGOR TRADE, Mister Biznes, HOLDER, PRO TRADING | SIGNALS, Brothers Seychelles, Whale Bay, Rick x66, Alan | arab informant, Shelder's Experiment and others
+According to investigations, honeypot-tokens were pushed through channels linked to him in more than a hundred Telegram channels: BTC Phantom, Crypto Gems Hunter, Роман Пифагоров | PIFAGOR TRADE, Mister Biznes, HOLDER, PRO TRADING | SIGNALS, Братья Сейшельские, Китовая Бухта, Rick x66, Алан | арабский информатор, Эксперимент шелдера and others

-Why it is important to file complaints
+Why it's important to file complaints

 1. At your place of residence (RF)